Shutdown -- Screen Saver

 As most people already know, screen savers appear after a set amount of inactivity.
 The original use was to save time from restarting the old computer systems as it took a lot of time to restart or reboot.

-Now a day, it is just a graphical feather that wastes electricity and can be annoying to some people.
-They can also use up more of the computer's recourses to get any activity done.
+Now a days, it is just a graphical feather that wastes electricity and can be annoying to some people.
+They can also use up more of the computer's recources to get any activity done.
 This means that your computer can start slowing down if used too much.

 Hibernation settings are more ideal than screen savers today and are great for those short times away from the computer.
 It saves on electricity and wear and tear on the hardware.